Bacterial Meningitis Vaccination

 An affidavit that is notarized and signed by the student stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, including a religious belief.

 Request the TDSHS Affidavit Request for Exemption from Immunizations for Reasons of Conscience.
 Please allow several weeks for delivery.
 The form cannot be accepted if more than 90 days have passed since the date it was notarized.

 Students who intend to enroll in Distance Education courses ONLY must submit the petition for a waiver available here - Petition to Waive Bacterial Meningitis Vaccination Requirement for Distance Education Enrollment ONLY.

-You are STRONGLY ENCOURAGED to obtain the bacterial meningitis vaccination BEFORE entering the United States or moving to the Bryan/College Station area
+You are STRONGLY ENCOURAGED to obtain the bacterial meningitis vaccination BEFORE entering the United States

 You will not be allowed to register for classes until you provide proof of vaccination.
 For freshmen and transfer students, registration is during your New Student Conference (NSC); therefore, it is best to provide the documentation BEFORE attending your NSC.